One In Every Two People Currently Living With Diabetes Undiagnosed: Experts - UrduPoint

 Experts from various walks of life in a seminar held at the Shifa International Hospital (SIH) put great stress on the need to create awareness about diabetes as everyone is suffering from it now a days

-These words were expressed by the experts in connection with World Diabetes Day 2019 on Wednesday adding that this chronic disease got undiagnosed due to lack of awareness about the diabetes.
+These words were expressed by the experts in connection with the World Diabetes Day on Thursday adding that this chronic disease got undiagnosed due to lack of awareness about the diabetes.

 The awareness campaign was focusing on diabetes as this day marked worldwide.